BaiyangZhang/BaiyangZhang.github.io/_posts/2025-11-07-Bare-Minimum-of-Abelian-Decomposition.md

 In this section we temporarily absorb the coupling $g$ into the gauge field $A$.

 Magnetic Monopole solutions in $SU(2)$ Yang-Mills theory with adjoint bosons appears more naturally than that in U(1) theory.
-Whenever the **non-abelian** gauge group is broken to its **Cartan subgroup** (Cartan subalgebra is spanned by a maximal mutual-commuting basis of Lie algebra) by adjoint Higgs bosons, we have magnetic monopoles.
-The **adjoint** Higgs fields have non-zero vacuum expectation values (VEV for short, denoted by $\left\langle \bullet \right\rangle$), breaking the gauge symmetry.
-Those gauge transformations that leave $\left\langle \phi \right\rangle$ invariant are symmetries not broken by the Higgs bosons.
+Whenever the non-abelian gauge group is broken to its *Cartan subgroup* (Cartan subalgebra is spanned by a maximal mutual-commuting basis of Lie algebra) by adjoint Higgs bosons, and when the boundary mapping has nontrivial homotopy class, we have magnetic monopoles.
+The *adjoint* Higgs fields have non-zero vacuum expectation values (VEV for short, denoted by $\left\langle \bullet \right\rangle$), breaking the gauge symmetry.
+Those gauge transformation that leave $\left\langle \phi \right\rangle$ invariant is the residual symmetry survives the symmetry breaking.

+A few more words about SSB, Spontaneously symmetry breaking.
 Loosely speaking there are two kinds of symmetries:

 - the symmetry of the Lagrangian,
 - the symmetry of the vacuum.

-What about gauge symmetry?
-Gauge symmetry is not really a symmetry, rather it is a redundancy, corresponds to the freedom of a change of basis.
+Note that gauge symmetry is not really a symmetry, but rather a redundancy, corresponding to the freedom of a change of basis.
+This is most clear in the language of fiber bundle.

-Sometimes, a symmetry is preserved in the Lagrangian but not the vacuum, meaning that the symmetry will change the vacuum, e.g. the double well potential in quantum mechanics, the $x \leftrightarrow -x$ transformation doesn't change the Lagrangian, but it turns one vacuum to the other, thus it is not a symmetry of the vacuum.
+Sometimes, a symmetry is preserved in the Lagrangian but not the vacuum, meaning that the symmetry will change the vacuum.
+For example, consider the double well potential in quantum mechanics, the $x \leftrightarrow -x$ transformation doesn't change the Lagrangian, but it turns one vacuum to the other, thus it is not a symmetry of the vacuum.
 In this case we say this symmetry is spontaneously broken.
-Of course, since the spontaneously broken symmetry is still a symmetry of the Hamiltonian, it preserves the energy and only takes one vacuum (minimal energy) to another.
-In more mathematical terms, let $H$ be the broken symmetry and $\phi_ {0}$ be any vacuum configuration, the orbit of $H$ acting on $\phi_ {0}$ is the vacuum manifold, or at least a connected submanifold of vacuum.
+Of course, since the original unbroken symmetry is still a symmetry of the Hamiltonian, it preserves the energy and only takes one vacuum (minimal energy) to another.
+In more mathematical terms, let $H$ be the residual symmetry and $\phi_ {0}$ be any vacuum configuration, the orbit of $H$ acting on $\phi_ {0}$ is the vacuum manifold, or at least a connected submanifold of it.

-Why should we start with $SU(2)$ monopole? because

-- it is the simplest monopole in Yang-Mills theory, and
-- $SU(2)$ monopole solution is the building block for monopole solutions in larger groups.
+Why should we start with $SU(2)$ monopole? because 1) it is the simplest monopole in Yang-Mills theory, and 2) $SU(2)$ monopole solution is the building block for monopole solutions in larger groups.

-In $SU(2)$ Yang-Mills theory, the generator is $T^a = \frac{1}{2}\sigma^a$, where $\sigma$'s are the Pauli matrices, with inner product defined by the trace:
+In $SU(2)$ Yang-Mills theory, the generator is $T^a = \frac{1}{2}\sigma^a$, where $\sigma$'s are the Pauli matrices, with inner product defined by trace:

 $$
   \left\langle T^{a} \middle\vert T^b \right\rangle  := \text{Tr }{T^a T^b} = \frac{1}{2}\delta^{ab}